 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Qualified Medicare Beneficiary with full Medicaid benefits (QMB+): Medicaid pays Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments). - Specified Low-Income Medicare Beneficiary with full Medicaid benefits (SLMB+): Helps pay Part B premiums and provides full Medicaid benefits to the extent consistent with the State Plan.

-To find out more about Medicaid and its programs, contact Health First Colorado - Colorado's Medicaid Program.
+If you have questions about the assistance you get from Medicaid, contact Health First Colorado - Colorado's Medicaid Program.

 Method Health First Colorado - Colorado's Medicaid Program - Contact Information

-CALL 1-800-221-3943

-Monday - Friday, 8 a.m. to 4:30 p.m.; the Member Contact Center is closed for staff meetings on the third Thursday of each month from 2:00 p.m 3:30 p.m. and for all state holidays.
+CALL 1-800-221-3943 Monday - Friday, 8 a.m. to 4:30 p.m.; the Member Contact Center is closed for staff meetings on the third Thursday of each month from 2:00 p.m 3:30 p.m. and for all state holidays.

 ТТҮ 711

 WRITE 303 E 17th Ave, Denver, CO 80203

-WEBSITE www.healthfirstcolorado.com
+WEBSITE healthfirstcolorado.com